jugnuarora/DataTalks-de-zoomcamp-project/README.md

     cd france_courses_enrollments
     ```

-2. **In the terminal, execute `./setup.sh` and follow the instructions**
+2. **Execute the Setup Script:**
+    - In your terminal, run the setup script:
+        ```bash
+        ./setup.sh
+        ```
+    - Follow the on-screen instructions.
+The script will
+        - Authenticate with GCP.
+        - Create necessary service accounts and assign IAM roles.
+        - Deploy infrastructure using Terraform (GCS buckets, BigQuery datasets).
+        - Start Kestra using Docker.
+        - Import Kestra workflows.
+        - Then at the end of the script it will destroy all the terraform resources.

-3. **Verify Data:**
+3. **Verify Data in BigQuery:**
-    * I prefer to reconcile my tables and thus created some local queries for it that can be run in BigQuery.
-Import the (/new_local_queries.sql) that would be generated on the run based on your created project id.
-    * Execute Query 1, 4 and 10 to see the reconciliation table for courses.
+    This step is for reconciliation.
+    * The setup script will generate a new_local_queries.sql file.
+Import this file into the BigQuery console.
-    * Execute Query 11, 14 and 20 to see the reconciliation table for enrollments.
+    * Execute the following queries for reconciliation:
+        - Courses: Queries 1, 4, and 10.
+        - Enrollments: Queries 11, 14, and 20.
+        - Formacode: Queries 21 and 27.
-    * Execute Query 21 and 27 to see the reconciliation table for formacode.
+    * Verify the final table counts:
-    * run the provided sql queries (local_queries) to verify the data.
-The final tables should have the count as below:
-        . courses (Query 9) - ~195K records
+        - Courses (Query 9): ~195K records
-        . enrollments (Query 19) - ~181K records
+        - Enrollments (Query 19): ~181K records
-        . formacode (Query 26)- ~3379 records
+        - Formacode (Query 26): ~3379 records

-4. **Visualize in Dashboard:**
+4. **Visualize in Looker Studio:**
     * You can access the visualization [here](https://lookerstudio.google.com/reporting/71ceb6ee-f472-4892-8e08-6689d9dbd42c).

 ### Manual